 “Oh, shit!
 I’m SO sorry!
 Sorry, Boy and Girl.
 Don’t do drugs, ok?”

 “Anyways,” Sandra continues, “I don’t know what happened.
 It was like I blacked out on life completely.
 I didn’t show up to interviews, I quit working simple jobs people got me as favors, I even burned a pile of the remaining money my friend had left me!
-I literally set fire to cash!”
+I literally set cash on fire!”

 “Did you light a cigar with it like Uncle Scrooge?” asks the boy.